firmannf/smk-dibook/README.md

 # smk-dibook
-This repo contains a web applicationfor managing your diary.
+This repo contains a web application for managing your diary.
 This program created for "Web Programming" task.